navikt/dakan/README.md

 * Enable dataproduct and datamesh thinking in NAV
 * Provide infrastructure for a shared metadata graph in NAV
-* Allow presenting rich dataproducts directly in the the catalog UI
+* Allow presenting rich dataproducts directly in the catalog UI

 ### Metadata graph